sirus20x6/stargen/README.md

 - Add an export option to export planets to SpaceEngine .sc script.
 - Fix distances of moons; they are currently based solely on hill spheres; making the innermost moons take 90 days to orbit a planet that is far from their sun(s).

+## Known Issues
+- A typo I can't find is causing radius errors for certain planet masses, causing StarGen to quit.
+This will interfere with large batches of systems.
+Only solution is to start over. :(

 ## Build instructions
 ```bash
 git clone https://github.com/PlutonianEmpire/stargen.git